abdullahbannuwala/Full-Stack-Dev-Interview-Questions/C#&OOP.md

 Managed : Code writen in C# , that need Common language runtime is called managed code.
 We cant execute this code directly on OS.
 Unmanage : Code written in c, c++ is that execute directly on OS.

+# Stack Vs Heap.
+1. Stack stored value types.
+2. Heap stored reference types.

+Ref VS Out
+1. Ref:  The parameter or argument must be initialization first before it is passed to ref.
+2. Out:  It is compulsory to initialize a parameter or argument before it is passed to an out.

 # Constants Vs Read-only
 1. Constant : Value type + Initalize at Compile Time
 2. Read Only : Reference type + Initalize at Run Time